MicrosoftDocs/winrt-api/windows.ui.composition.scenes/scenemodeltransform_scale.md

 ## -description

-Gets or sets the relative size of the node on the x, y, and z axes.
+Gets or sets the relative size of the node on the x, y, and x axes.

 ## -property-value

-A vector that describes the relative size of the node on the x, y, and z axes.
+A vector that describes the relative size of the node on the x, y, and x axes.

 ## -remarks

 ## -see-also

 ## -examples